 Motorways in the Sydney CBD are an integral part of the road network, providing through movements and access between the CBD and other major centres.
 Traffic on the motorways is unmanaged, and the roads are not performing effectively to cope with growing demand.

 The roadways are currently congested during peak times, which has signiﬁcant knock-on impacts on the broader road network.
-Further, the large number of events and incidents exacerbates congestion and unreliable traveltimes.
+Further, the large number of events and incidents occurring on these roadways exacerbate congestion and unreliable travel times.
 This also results in more crashes, particularly during congested periods.

 Without intervention, demand growth will lead to even higher levels of congestion, unreliability and frequency of crashes.

-The initiative focuses on better use of existing assets to improve performance and capacity of the road network.
+The proposal focuses on better use of existing assets to improve performance of the road network.

-Potential responses includes the provision of Intelligent Transport Systems and other technology to regulate traffic flows onto and off the motorways, and to increase real-time information for motorists.
-The objectives would be to:
+Potential responses include the provision of Intelligent Transport Systems and other technology to monitor traffic conditions, manage congestion and respond to incidents in real time.

 - reduce travel times, vehicle operating costs and environmental impacts